 (The School of Music will consider for "probationary admission status" a master's applicant who does not meet the requirement of an overall undergraduate GPA of 2.75, or 3.0 in the last half of the baccalaureate; who earns a ranking at approximately the 35th percentile or higher on the verbal section of the Graduate Record Exam; who secures the recommendation of the faculty based on the audition, the submission of research papers, class projects, teaching portfolios, or compositions, as appropriate.
 For the applicant who meets the criteria above, a 9-semester-hour plan of study will be designed and submitted to the Graduate Dean for approval.
-Upon the completion of the 9-semester-hour course of study with at least an average GPA of 3.0, the probationary student will be considered for regular admission.) - Ordinarily the applicant will have majored in music at the undergraduate level.
-Applicants who did not major in music will need to take our "placement" tests in history and theory (see elsewhere in the Handbook) as "entrance" tests.
-The School of Music Graduate Admissions and Awards committee and the Graduate Coordinator will review the test results and the applicant's credentials before admission is approved.
-It is very likely that the applicant will be required to take undergraduate courses in music (at the student's expense), and the student may have to enter Ball State initially with Non-Degree graduate status.
-Subsequent work at Ball State will be evaluated by the committee, the coordinator, and faculty from the student's main area before full admission is granted.
+Upon the completion of the 9-semester-hour course of study with at least an average GPA of 3.0, the probationary student will be considered for regular admission.)

+Ordinarily the applicant will have majored in music at the undergraduate level.
+Applicants who did not major in music will need to take our "placement" tests in history and theory (see elsewhere in the handbook) as "entrance" tests.
+The School of Music Graduate Admissions and Awards committee and the Graduate Coordinator will review the test results and the applicant's credentials before final admission is approved.
+Additionally, it is very likely that the applicant will be required to take undergraduate courses in music to prepare for graduate work (MUHI 330 and 331, for example), and the student may have to enter Ball State initially with Non-Degree graduate status.
+(Undergraduate courses generally are not covered by assistantship tuition remission.)
+Subsequent work at Ball State will be evaluated by the committee, the coordinator, and faculty from the student's area before full degree admission is granted.